synergylabs/vax/README.md

 Each of these modules can be run independent of each other and can be used for further research beyond VAX, like:

-- **Data handling for privacy-sensitive sensors**: The first two modules (**Data collection, annotation, preprocessing and visualization**) can be used for any downstream tasks which utilizes sensing data across multiple sensing modalities.
+- **Data handling for privacy-sensitive sensors**: The first module (**Data collection**) can be used for any downstream tasks which utilizes sensing data across multiple sensing modalities.
-- **Combining off-the-shelf models for any other task**: Module three (**Building A/V ensemble**) can be used independent of collecting any data from privacy-sensitive sensors for combining multiple off-the-shelf HAR models for any set of pre-defined activities with some signal differentation.
+- **Combining predictions from off-the-shelf models for any other task**: Module two (**Generating (A/V) labels**) can be used independent of collecting any data from privacy-sensitive sensors for combining multiple off-the-shelf HAR models for given set of pre-defined activities.
 Please look at Section 4.1 & 4.2 on HAR using off-the-shelf A/V models in the paper.

 ## Reference